askoufis/clean-code-presentation/slides.md

 </v-clicks>

-<h2 v-click>Data-driven mapping</h2>
+<h2 v-click>Data-driven Mapping</h2>

 <v-clicks>

-- Data is not coupled mapping function
+- Data is not coupled to mapping function
 - Types are not coupled to mapping function
 - Easier to add/remove/change a mapping